Bachelor of Nursing/Bachelor of Midwifery

 Course overview

 Join one of the strongest growth areas within the health sector with Deakin's Bachelor of Nursing/Bachelor of Midwifery.
-Secure your future career, with midwifery job opportunities expected to grow by 12.2% by 2028.^ Developed in consultation with our healthcare partners, ensuring you’re always connected to those at the forefront of the industry, preparing you to provide high quality woman-centred midwifery care and patient-centred nursing care.
+Secure your future career, with nursing and midwifery job opportunities expected to grow by 11.1% by 2029.^ Developed in consultation with our healthcare partners, ensuring you're always connected to those at the forefront of the industry, preparing you to provide high quality woman-centred midwifery care and patient-centred nursing care.

 Aspiring to enter the health care sector with the confidence to succeed as both a nurse and a midwife?